 The average income of the museum form selling entrance ticket only Rp.
 3.5 million, not worth the cost of conservation required by the Maritime Museum of the year awarded by the government budget of Rp.
 4.5 billion for maintenance and operations in the complex which covers 8000 square meters

-From Sudirman go to platform 2 and take the Yellow Line heading to Depok/Bogor and stop at Manggarai Station.
-Go to platform 3/5 and take Red Line or Blue Line heading to Jakarta Kota.
-Go to the north exit and take a 21 minutes walk to the north
+From Sudirman go to platform 2 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai go to platform 3/5 and take the Red Line or Blue Line to Jakarta Kota.
+Go to the north exit and take a 19 minutes walk to the north

 see the link map or the map below